 - Neglecting your own physical and emotional needs

-A 2011 report by the UCLA Center for Health Policy Research found caregivers experience higher levels of psychological distress than noncaregivers.
+Additionally, a 2011 UCLA Center for Health Policy Research report found that caregivers experience higher levels of psychological distress than non caregivers.
 Caregivers are also more likely to engage in poor health-related behaviors such as smoking.

 The report said middle-aged caregivers may be at the greatest risk for poor health outcomes such as high blood pressure, heart disease and diabetes.
 This could affect adult children of mesothelioma patients who take on a caregiving role midlife.